AlibabaCloudDocs/ros/intl.en-US/API Reference/Stack group operations/CreateStackInstances.md

  The maximum percentage of accounts in which to perform this operation at one time.

- You cannot specify both of the FailureToleranceCount or FailureTolerancePercentage parameters.
+ You cannot specify both of the FailureToleranceCount and FailureTolerancePercentage parameters.

  Valid values: 1 to 100. |
 |TimeoutInMinutes|Long|No|10|The timeout period that is specified for the stack creation request.